import math

 xsecs = np.zeros((len(self.shield_list)))

-for index, thisShield in enumerate(self.shield_list):
+for index, currentShield in enumerate(self.shield_list):

-xsecs[index] = thisShield.material.density * \
+xsecs[index] = currentShield.material.density * \

 # determine an array of mean free paths, one per source point